Alcampopiano/OpenQuestion/docs/docs/installation.md

 pip install OpenQuestion
 ```

-## Adding developers as users
+## Adding developers and administrators as users
-Before OpenQuestion can be used, developers must be added as registered users to the app's database.
+Before OpenQuestion's GUI can be used, survey developers and app administrators must be added as
-This is described in the following sections (click [here](faq.md) for more information on the
+registered users to the app's database.
+This is described in the following
+sections (click [here](faq.md) for more information on the
 available authentication services).

-## Accessing OpenQuestion's Python Shell
 From the command line (where the OpenQuestion is below the current directory) run the app server
 with the `--shell` option.
 This will drop you into a Python interpreter that is
 connected to OpenQuestion's database.